av3nger/cf-images/README.txt

 Fixed:
 * Notices getting injected into plugin navigation
 * Do not expose internal methods to WP CLI commands
+* WP CLI command only processing the first 10 images

 = 1.6.0 - 12.11.2023 =